-D Topic 3: Precipitation phase calculation from EPS data Different approaches of calculating precipitation phase from EPS data have been tested in A-LAEF.
-Figure 14 shows three different ways of such a precipitation phase calculation applied to an A-LAEF test case on 07 February 2021.
+□ Topic 3: Precipitation phase calculation from EPS data

+Different approaches of calculating precipitation phase from EPS data have been tested in A-LAEF.
+Figure 5 shows three different ways of such a precipitation phase calculation applied to an A-LAEF test case on 07 February 2021.
 For method a) the ensemble mean of precipitation phase is only defined in areas where the total precipitation of the ensemble minimum is > 0.1mm (07/02/2021 18-21 UTC), otherwise M and S are 0.
-In approach c) the ensemble mean of precipitation phase is defined in areas where the ensemble mean of total precipitation is > 0.1mm (07/02/2021 18-21 UTC).
+In approach c) the ensemble mean of precipitation phase is of precipitation phase is defined in areas where the ensemble mean of precipitation phase 20.1mm (07/02/2021 18-21 UTC).

-Figure 14: Calculation of precipitation phase (snow, rain) for a test case on 07 February 2021.
+Figure 5: Calculation of precipitation phase (snow, rain) for a test case on 07 February 2021.
 The left column shows the ensemble mean precipitation phase (0=rain, 1=snow) based on the respective calculation method (a, b, c), the right column the ensemble spread.

-Such precipitation phase definitions work for many cases quite well as the comparison with observations shows in Figure 15.
+Such precipitation phase definitions work for many cases quite well as the comparison with observations shows in Figure 6.